 Travel mishaps... they happen to all of us, right?

 I was heading on a ski trip to Slovakia with my gymnastics club.
 I froze the moment our coach said "Does everyone have their passport?"
-I knew instantly that I had forgotten it.
+I instantly knew that I had forgotten it.
 In my defense, I was young and excited.

-Make a physical copy and keep in a separate bag from where your actual passport is or scan/take picture of it so you have a digital back-up.
+Keep copies of your passport and other documents in a separate bag from where the original is.
+You can also scan or take a picture of it so you have a digital back-up.

-Replace damaged passports.
+You might not think that a missing page is a big deal, but don't risk it.
 You never know when you will be denied boarding the plane or entering a country because of a damaged passport.

 Prevent as many passport mishaps as possible by following these tips.
 And if something does happen to your passport while traveling, having backups will make solving the problem much easier.